-303.3.3.2.3 Mortgage Interest Rate (MR) shall be the greater of the 5-year and the 10-year average of simple interest rate for fixed rate, 30-year mortgages computed from the Primary Mortgage Market Survey (PMMS) as reported by Freddie Mac.
+303.3.3.2.3 Mortgage Interest Rate (MR) shall be defaulted to the greater of the 5-year and the 10-year average of simple interest rate for fixed rate, 30-year mortgages computed from the Primary Mortgage Market Survey (PMMS) as reported by Freddie Mac unless the mortgage interest rate is specified by a program or mortgage lender, in which case the specified mortgage interest rate shall be used.
+The mortgage interest rate used in the cost effectiveness calculation shall be disclosed in reporting results.

-303.3.3.2.4 Down Payment Rate (DnPmt) shall be 10% of 1st cost of improvements.
+303.3.3.2.4 Down Payment Rate (DnPmt) shall be defaulted to 10% of 1st cost of improvements unless the down payment rate is specified by a program or mortgage lender, in which case the specified down payment rate shall be used.
+The down payment rate used in the cost effectiveness calculation shall be disclosed in reporting results.

-303.3.3.2.5 Energy Inflation Rate (ER) shall be the greater of the 5-year and the 10-year Annual Compound Rate (ACR) of change in the revenue-based annual average price of residential electricity as reported by the U.S. Energy Information Administration as calculated using Equation 303.3.3-9.
+303.3.2.5 Energy Inflation Rate (ER) shall be the greater of the 5-year and the 10-year Annual Compound Rate (ACR) of change in the Bureau of Labor Statistics, Table 3A, Housing, Fuels and Utilities, Household Energy Index4 as calculated using Equation 303.3.3-9.